 • Conflict of Interest statement

 The cover letter is intended for the editors to assist them in their assessment whether the article fits the scope of the journal.
-Therefore, authors should repeat the information given in the abstract and/or highlights but briefly explain why they see Health Policy as the appropriate journal; this is even more important if the fit with the journal's scope and objectives is not immediately obvious.
+Therefore, authors should not repeat the information given in the abstract and/or highlights but briefly explain why they see Health Policy as the appropriate journal; this is even more important if the fit with the journal's scope and objectives is not immediately obvious.
 The authors should also point to important considerations that the editor should know when assigning the manuscript or sending it for review.
 For example, authors who have discussed their manuscript with an editor prior to submission should indicate this in the cover letter.
 Previous publication as an abstract, academic thesis or discussion paper should also be stated, and the appropriate sources given.